When Death Occurs

-Turner Family Funerals have over 20 years of experience within the funeral industry and have compiled this list to provide an outline of what to do when someone passes away.
+Turner Family Funerals have over 30 years combined experience within the funeral industry and have compiled this list to provide an outline of what to do when someone passes away.

 The attending practitioner or doctor will release to us the relevant paperwork.
 This allows us to start organising the paperwork and begin arranging the funeral service.

 We arrange to transport your loved one into our care at our own mortuary facility in Nowra.

 The attending practitioner or aged care doctor will release the relevant paperwork to enable us to start the funeral arrangements.